michael-wall/site-scraper/README.md

 Note:
 - All arguments are passed as String values with quotes and a space separator between arguments.
-- In a High Availability (i.e. clustered environment) the output will only be created on the node the Gogo shell is run on.
+- In a High Availability (i.e. clustered environment) the output may only be created on the node the Gogo shell is run on depending on outputBaseFolder.
 The Gogo shell command can be run from the Liferay service shell to control which node is used.

 Arguments: